netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift-operator.md

         bind system user cic cic-policy 0

-### Deploy Citrix ingress controller as a standalone pod using Operators
+### Deploy the Citrix ingress controller as a standalone pod using Operators

 Perform the following: